Â鶹¹ú²ú

 Taylor tipped his hand on the game's first drive, going for it on fourth down instead of taking a chip-shot field goal.
 The Bengals got the flag on that play, extending the drive and scoring a TD.
 The sprint was on.
 Taylor's squad went 2-of-4 on fourth downs in the game.

 After the Week 5 shootout loss to the Ravens, Cincy knew it needed to be aggressive to beat Baltimore.
-The Bengals offense played well enough, but Jackson, MVP front-runner, made a few more plays.
+The Bengals offense played well enough, but Jackson, the MVP front-runner, made a few more plays.

 "Yeah, it's a tough pill to swallow," Burrow said.
 "You feel like you are playing well enough to win, and you're not.
 That's frustrating."